lucpod/aws-lambda-workshop/lessons/05-weather-scrape-schedule/README.md

 # Example 05 - Weather Scrape Schedule

-This example implements a scheduled lambda that runs every two hours, invokes an weather API and save some weather forecast data in a DynamoDB table.
+This example implements a scheduled lambda that runs every two hours, invokes a weather API and save some weather forecast data in a DynamoDB table.

 ## Goal